-Localize a website with HTMLRewriter · Cloudflare Workers docs
+Localize a website with HTMLRewriter

 The

-HTMLRewriter class (currently in beta) built into the Cloudflare Workers runtime allows for parsing and rewriting of HTML at the edge, giving developers the ability to efficiently and transparently customize their Workers applications.
+HTMLRewriter class built into the Cloudflare Workers runtime allows for parsing and rewriting of HTML at the Cloudflare edge.
+This gives developers the ability to efficiently and transparently customize their Workers applications.

-In this tutorial, we’ll build an example internationalization and localization engine (commonly referred to as “i18n” and “l10n”) for your application, serve the content of your site, and automatically translate the content based your visitors’ location in the world.
+In this tutorial, you will build an example internationalization and localization engine (commonly referred to as i18n and l10n) for your application, serve the content of your site, and automatically translate the content based your visitors’ location in the world.

 Setup

 This tutorial is designed to use an existing website.
-To simplify this process, we’ll use a free HTML5 template from HTML5 UP.
-With this website as the base, we’ll use the
+To simplify this process, you will use a free HTML5 template from HTML5 UP.
+With this website as the base, you will use the

 HTMLRewriter functionality in the Workers platform to overlay an i18n layer, automatically translating the site based on the user’s language.

-If you’d like to deploy your own version of the site, you can find the source on GitHub.
+If you would like to deploy your own version of the site, you can find the source on GitHub.
 Instructions on how to deploy this application can be found in the project’s README.

 Generate a project

-To generate a new project, we’ll use
+To generate a new project, use

 wrangler generate --site to create a new application, calling it